Prime orbit theorems for expanding Thurston maps: Latt\`es maps and split Ruelle operators: Introduction

 See Definitions~\ref{defCohomologous} and~\ref{defEventuallyPositive} for the definitions of co-homology and eventually positive functions, respectively.

-The implication (i)$\implies$(iii) relies crucially on some local properties of the metric geometry of Latt\`{e}s maps, and is not expected (by the authors) in general.
-To establish the exponential error term similar to that in (iii) for a class of more general rational Thurston maps, we impose a condition called \emph{$\alpha$-strong non-integrability condition} (Definition~\ref{defStrongNonIntegrability}), which turns out to be generic.
-The genericity of this condition will be the main theme of the third and last paper \cite{LZhe23c} of the current series.
+The implication (i)$\implies$(iii) relies crucially on some local properties of the metric geometry of Latt\`{e}s maps, and is not expected to hold (by the authors) in general.
+To establish the exponential error bound similar to that in (iii) for a class of more general rational Thurston maps, we impose a condition on the potential called \emph{$\alpha$-strong non-integrability condition} (Definition~\ref{defStrongNonIntegrability}), which turns out to be generic.
+The genericity of this condition will be the main theme of the third and last paper \cite{LZ23c} of the current series.
 An analog of this condition in the context of Anosov flows was first proposed by D.~Dolgopyat in his seminal work \cite{Do98}.

 The following theorem is an immediate consequence of a more general result in Theorem~\ref{thmPrimeOrbitTheorem}.

 \begin{thmx}[Prime Orbit Theorems for rational expanding Thurston maps] Let $f\: \widehat{\C} \rightarrow \widehat{\C}$ be a postcritically-finite rational map without periodic critical points.
 Let $\sigma$ be the chordal metric on the Riemann sphere $\widehat{\C}$, and $\phi \: \widehat{\C} \rightarrow \R$ be an eventually positive real-valued H\"{o}lder continuous function.
 Then there exists a unique positive number $s_0>0$ with topological pressure $P(f,-s_0 \phi) = 0$ and there exists $N_f\in\N$ depending only on $f$ such that for each $n\in \N$ with $n\geq N_f$, the following statement holds for $F\coloneqq f^n$ and $\Phi\coloneqq \sum_{i=0}^{n-1} \phi \circ f^i$: